September 24 City Council Meeting

 Read below for more on the various phases of this initiative.

 In early 2017, the City Council held a Study Session regarding the implementation of the Downtown Precise Plan (DTPP).
 Through this discussion, the City Council placed a high priority on implementation to “create a network of great public open spaces”.
 As a result of City Council direction, staff requested proposals for the preparation of a

+Downtown Parks Site Assessment and Feasibility Study for the creation of new downtown parks and SERA Design and Architecture, Inc. from Portland, Oregon was selected by the panel to lead the study.
 The purpose of the study is to evaluate the feasibility for improvements to City-owned land and its adjacent right-of-way and to provide recommendations for park development and the potential for creating green linear systems and urban recreation corridors that connect the City’s existing and future public open spaces.

-Update within Phase 1: City staff presented the site assessment at the March 12 City Council meeting and gained City Council input.
+Phase 1 - The site assessment phase looked at the potential of future parks on City-owned property and right-of-way in the general downtown area.
+City staff presented the site assessment at the March 12 City Council meeting and gained City Council input.
 The Council selected three sites and directed staff to move forward with community engagement.
-Staff will return to the City Council in June following launching park pop-ups, an online survey and other outreach.
+Staff returned to the City Council in September following launching park pop-ups, an online survey and other outreach.